piedraj/MuonValidation/README.md

     scram b -j 8
     cd Validation/RecoMuon/test

 Open `new_userparams.py` and replace `cprieels` by your `$USER` name.

-Now click on the little green pie at the crossing of the **Muons** row and the **RelValTTbar_14** column in the [RelMon](https://cms-pdmv.cern.ch/relmon/) pie matrix.
+For each validation go to the **FullSimReport** [RelMon](https://cms-pdmv.cern.ch/relmon/) Subcategory (same procedure for **FullSimReport_PU**) and click on the little green pie at the crossing of the **Muons** row and the **RelValTTbar_14** column in the pie matrix.
 There you will find the precise names of the target and reference CMSSW releases.
 Use these release names in the [RelVal repository](https://cmsweb.cern.ch/dqm/relval/data/browse/ROOT/RelVal/) to find the target and reference files, for example for **RelValTTbar_14**.
 At this point you have all the needed information to complete the `new_userparams.py` validation configuration.
 Do not forget to follow the syntax below.

     DQM_V0001_R000000001__RelValTTbar_13__CMSSW_9_4_4-PU25ns_94X_mc2017_realistic_v10For2017G_v2-v1__DQMIO.root
     DQM_V0001_R000000001__{samples}__{Release}-PU{PileUp}_{Condition}-{Version}__{Format}.root